markevans/dragonfly/extra_docs/Heroku.md

     heroku config:add S3_KEY=XXXXXXXXX S3_SECRET=XXXXXXXXXX

-Obviously replace 'XXXXXXXXX' with your access key and secret.
+Replace 'XXXXXXXXX' with your access key and secret.

 Now you can benefit from super-fast images served straight from Heroku's cache!

-NOTE: HEROKU'S CACHE IS CLEARED EVERY TIME YOU DEPLOY!!!
+**NOTE**: HEROKU'S CACHE IS CLEARED EVERY TIME YOU DEPLOY!!!

-If this is an issue, you may want to look into using something like a Memcached add-on, or maybe an after-deploy hook for hitting specific Dragonfly urls you want to cache, etc.
+If this is an issue, you may want to look into storing thumbnails on S3 (see {file:ExampleUseCases}), or maybe an after-deploy hook for hitting specific Dragonfly urls you want to cache, etc.
 It won't be a problem for most sites though.